eugenekoran/film-project/README.md

 ## Vizualization

-To visualize, what my model learns, I took out the activations of the last convolutional layer and average them over all feature maps to obtain a single feature map.
+To visualize, what my model learns, I took out the activations of the last convolutional layer and average them over all the feature maps to obtain a single feature map.
 I upscaled this map to the size of the original image and put it on top of it as an additional layer.
 In this way I got this images:

 **Question:** Are there more balls than green things?
 **Answer:** No